My favourite poet Brodsky described it like this:

 I adore Saint Petersburg, both beautiful and weird.
 I like its architecture and lifestyle.
 It isn’t only a matter of museums and palaces.
 The city is like a partner helping while you’re exploring something new.
 If we become friends and you visit SPb I’ll do my best so you could love it too!

 I highly esteem simple traditional values such as love, friendship, honesty, nobility and good manners.
 My free time I divide between reading, walking around the city, riding my bicycle, roller-skating and communication.
 Actually I don’t like clubs.
 I prefer small cafes where you can sit with close friends drinking coffee or tea, watching people and seeing the world just float on by.
-I do enjoy being outdoors but in fact lying on the sofa with a book is also a perfect time :) In summer I like go walking along the Crimea seaside and living in a tent.
+I do enjoy being outdoors but in fact lying on the sofa with a book is also a perfect time :) Every summer I spend at least a month at the seaside.

 I’m affectionate and impulsive but at the same time I’m quite reserved.
 I may even seem cold for people who aren’t close to me but in fact it isn’t difficult to join the circle of my friends!